-Data Source Using PES, the number of incident, accident, and other special investigations can be determined.
+Data Source: Using RRC PIPES, the number of incident, accident, and other special investigations can be determined.
 Each inspection or investigation requires an on-site visit, which includes the completion of a field report that documents what the inspector found as well as the amount of time spent conducting the investigation.

-Methodology PES can be used to total the number of incident, accident, and other special inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
+Methodology: RRC PIPES can be used to total the number of incident, accident, and other special inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
 The inspection will be considered complete based on the supervisor-approved date of the inspection.
 All incident, accident, and other special inspections approved within the time period selected will be totaled.

-Purpose Incident and accident investigations are conducted to determine the probable cause of the incident and to determine if an operator's non -compliance may have contributed to the incident.
+Purpose: Incident and accident investigations are conducted to determine the probable cause of the incident and to determine if an operator's non -compliance may have contributed to the incident.
 Special investigations are conducted to respond to consumer/public complaints.
-Calculation Method: Cumulative Target Attainment: High Priority: Medium Key Measure: No New Measure: Yes Percentage Measure: No Output 2.1.1.4 Number Pipeline Specialized Program Evaluations Short Definition A total of the specialized program evaluations conducted on intrastate hazardous liquids and natural gas pipelines.
-Data Limitations None.

-Data Source

-All safety evaluations are conducted using inspection forms to record the data relevant to the safety evaluation, in addition to data from other sources entered into the PES system.
-All of the data are maintained in the Commission's PES system.

-Methodology

-PES can be utilized to total the number of specialized program evaluations conducted within any prescribed time interval to calculate the number of inspections conducted.
-The inspection will be considered complete based on the supervisor-approved date of the inspection.
-All specialized program evaluations approved within the time period selected will be totaled.

-Purpose

-Specialized program evaluations are conducted to monitor such activities as new construction, operator qualification programs, integrity management programs, drug and alcohol programs, public awareness and damage prevention programs, and operation, maintenance and emergency manual plans.

 Calculation Method: Cumulative

 Target Attainment: High

 Priority: Medium

 Key Measure: No

-New Measure: Yes
+New Measure: No

 Percentage Measure: No

+Output 2.1.1.4: Number of Pipeline Specialized Program Inspections

+Definition: A total of the specialized program inspections conducted on intrastate hazardous liquids and natural gas pipelines.

+Data Limitations: None.

+Data Source: All safety inspections are conducted using inspection forms to record the data relevant to the safety inspection, in addition to data from other sources entered into the RRC PIPES application.
+All of the data are maintained in the RRC PIPES application.
+Methodology: RRC PIPES can be utilized to total the number of specialized program inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
+The inspection will be considered complete based on the supervisor-approved date of the inspection.
+All specialized program inspections approved within the time period selected will be totaled.
+Purpose: Specialized program inspections are conducted to monitor such activities as new construction, operator qualification programs, integrity management programs, drug and alcohol programs, public awareness and damage prevention programs, and operation, maintenance and emergency manual plans.
+Calculation Method: Cumulative Target Attainment:

+Key Measure: No

+New Measure: No

+Percentage Measure: No

-Efficiency 2.1.1.1 Average Number of Pipeline Field Inspections Per Field Inspector Short Definition
+Efficiency 2.1.1.1: Average Number of Pipeline Field Inspections Per Field Inspector

-Each inspector is required to conduct a minimum number of field inspections.
-This summarizes the number of evaluations completed during any specific time frame and the number of inspectors available to conduct inspections.
+Definition: Each inspector is required to conduct a minimum number of field inspections.
+This summarizes the number of inspections completed during any specific time frame and the number of inspectors available to conduct inspections.

-Data Limitations

-There is no separate allowance for evaluations where multiple inspectors conduct an evaluation.
-In this instance the evaluation will only be counted once.
+Data Limitations: There is no separate allowance for inspections where multiple inspectors conduct an inspection.
+In this instance the inspection will only be counted once.

-Data Source

-The data are collected in the Commission's PES as part of the inspection process.
-Each inspection records the inspector performing the inspection and the time the evaluation was conducted.
+Data Source: The data are collected in the RRC PIPES application as part of the inspection process.
+Each inspection records the inspector performing the inspection and the time the inspection was conducted.
 The number of field personnel is maintained in the section.

-Methodology

-The total number of all types of inspections (standard and follow-up comprehensive inspections, and incident, accident, and other special inspections) completed and approved during each reporting period is divided by the number of inspectors available to conduct inspections.
+Methodology: The total number of all types of inspections (standard and follow-up comprehensive inspections, and incident, accident, and other special inspections) completed and approved during each reporting period is divided by the number of inspectors available to conduct inspections.

-Purpose

-To maintain adequate staffing levels and projections for workload within fiscal years, it is important to use the average of inspections per inspectors.
+Purpose: To maintain adequate staffing levels and projections for workload within fiscal years, it is important to use the average of inspections per inspectors.

 Calculation Method: Cumulative

 Target Attainment: High

 Priority: High

 Key Measure: Yes

 New Measure: No

 Percentage Measure: No

 Strategy 2.1.2 Pipeline Damage Prevention

-Support education and public awareness efforts to inform the public about damage prevention laws, compliance, and penalties.

-Output 2.1.2.1 Number of Excavation Damage Enforcement Cases Completed Short Definition
+Output 2.1.2.1: Number of Excavation Damage Enforcement Cases Completed

-The number of excavation damage enforcement and complaint cases completed.
+Definition: The number of excavation damage enforcement and complaint cases completed.

-Data Limitations

-None.
+Data Limitations: None.